 Mountain gorillas and cultural trip

-Visiting Uganda for a big game safari to see the big five or to track primates like mountain gorillas, chimpanzees and the other 12 species of primates found across The Pearl of Africa sounds just like the only thing one can do, considering the special honors mounted upon the country in recent years by Lonely Planet, CNN and others who visited the country.
+Doing mountain gorillas and cultural trip to Uganda for a big game safari to see the big five or to track primates like mountain gorillas, chimpanzees and the other 12 species of primates found across The Pearl of Africa sounds just like the only thing one can do, considering the special honors mounted upon the country in recent years by Lonely Planet, CNN and others who visited the country.

 But one can come to Uganda to see cattle, Milk and have the experience of feeding cattle even.